pablocity/Navigator/README.md

 design patterns like MVVM, to help organise the code, main point was to introduce pathfinding algorithms, in graphical way so to let anyone to test it by himself, and I think this goal was achived.

-I gained certificate and what is more important I made myself familiar with widly used algorithms like A* or Dijkstra, also some of them (A*, BFS, UCS) I implemented from scratch in order to better understand their structure.
+I gained certificate and what is more important I made myself familiar with widely used algorithms like A* or Dijkstra, also some of them (A*, BFS, UCS) I implemented from scratch in order to better understand their structure.